Bud Rot of Palm Diagnostic Guide

 Sign of Damage

-- First symptom is discoloration and wilting of the spear leaf and wilting/discoloration of the next youngest leaf.
-In severe cases, the spear leaf easily pulls from the bud
+- The first symptom is discoloration and wilting of the spear leaf and wilting/discoloration of the next youngest leaf.
+In severe cases, the spear leaf easily pulls from the bud.

 - Eventually leaves become desiccated, turn brown, and collapse.

 - Close examination of the leaves, especially the spear leaf, may reveal blighted areas on the blade.
 The leaf base often has distinct brown/necrotic areas.

 - Because the bud is dead, no new leaves emerge.
 Older leaves remain healthy for months after the bud had died.

 - Bud rot is also observed in association with cold damage.
 Cold damage allows entry of secondary pathogens.

 - Laboratory diagnosis is required before fungicides can be applied.
 There are two pathogens that may cause palm bud rots in Florida - Phytophthora palmivora and Thielaviopsis paradoxa.
 In small, juvenile palms, other common soil-borne pathogens may cause bud rot.
 Laboratory diagnosis is required to determine the exact cause of the symptoms observed.

 - Reduce overhead irrigation and improve drainage to discourage standing water.